Old Images of Bismarck, North Dakota: Historic Photos & Film

 In the early days, the settlement in the Dakota Territory was known as Edwinton.
 It was changed to Bismarck in June, 1873, a successful attempt to draw the attention of the German capital to the Northern Pacific Railroad, then under construction.
 The city became the State Capitol in 1883, and then on 2 November 1889 North Dakota was founded.

-Bismarck D.T. in 1883
+Bismarck in 1883

-Old illustrated map of Bismarck Dakota
+Old Photos of Bismarck DT

 Buffalo